214,900+

 Transparent Fee Structure

-In Dubai, the standard buyer's agent commission is 2% of the purchase price for secondary market properties.
-For off-plan sales, the developer usually pays the broker directly.
-Make sure the fee structure is clear and in writing before you start working together.
+In Dubai, the standard buyer's agent commission is 2% for secondary market purchases.
+For off-plan, the developer usually pays the broker.
+Get it in writing.

 The Dubai market has its share of bad actors.
-Here are warning signs that should make you reconsider working with a particular broker.
+These warning signs should make you reconsider the relationship.

 Pressure to decide immediately

-Phrases like "another buyer is about to sign" or "this deal won't last until tomorrow" are classic high-pressure sales tactics.
-A good property at a fair price doesn't need artificial urgency.
+Phrases like "another buyer is about to sign" or "this deal won't last until tomorrow" are classic high-pressure tactics.

 No RERA license or reluctance to share it

-If a broker can't or won't share their BRN (Broker Registration Number), that's an immediate disqualifier.
+If a broker can't or won't share their BRN, that is an immediate disqualifier.
 Operating without a license is illegal in Dubai.

 Promising guaranteed returns